lexbor/docs/source/examples/html/document_parse_chunk.md

 # HTML Document Parsing Example

-This article provides an overview of an example implementation of HTML document parsing using the Lexbor library.
+This article provides an overview of an example implementation of HTML document parsing using the `lexbor` library.
 The example is located in the source file [lexbor/html/document_parse_chunk.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/document_parse_chunk.c).
 This example demonstrates how to create an HTML document, parse it in chunks, and handle the cleaning up of allocated resources.